cmb84scd/cmb84scd.github.io/README.md

-## Welcome to my GitHub Page
+# My github-pages site

-This is my GitHub Page where I list projects I have worked on.
+This is my github-pages site where I list projects I have worked on and other information.
+You can visit it [here](https://cmb84scd.github.io/).